Starting price: $999/£999

 Finally, the Galaxy Z Flip 4 enjoys Samsung’s top-tier update policy.
 That means the Flip 4 will see four years of platform updates (Android 16) and five years of security patches (2027).
 That means the Galaxy Z Flip 4 will go for longer before you need to upgrade — at least software-wise — which plays into Samsung’s admirable environmentally conscious initiatives.

 When it comes to recommending the best Android phones for longevity, Samsung, with its excellent update policy, is one of my default choices.
+And with One UI 5 (Android 13) right around the corner, the Galaxy Z FLip 4 is about to get even better.

 Samsung Galaxy Z Flip 4 review: Verdict

 The Galaxy Z Flip 4, much like the Galaxy Z Fold 4, doesn’t have a huge suite of changes.
 This year, Samsung focused on incremental improvements, such as the new hinge design and slightly larger battery.
-The flatter edges refine the look, and the new chipset makes this one powerful little phone.
+The flatter edges clean up the look, and the new chipset makes this one powerful little phone.

 I would certainly say the Galaxy Z Flip 4 is much better this year.
 I'm thrilled about the battery life and the performance is stellar.
 But for $999, it seems to have some drawbacks.
 The cameras, for example, do not live up to other similarly-priced handsets, at least in my testing.